 Each settlement cost will appear on the HUD-1 form as a separate item to make it easier for borrowers to understand what they’re paying for.
 Borrowers can compare the items and amounts on the HUD-1 form with the good faith estimate they received from their lender to see if there is any difference.
 As mentioned above, if there is a difference between the GFE and the HUD-1 and that difference exceeds the tolerance levels, borrowers may be eligible for a refund from their lender.

 Is Your Lender Following the Law?
-Get a Free Legal Evaluation
+Talk to an Attorney Today

-When you buy a home, you will spend plenty of time signing documents and filling out forms and may not fully understand everything to which you're signing.
-If you have questions or concerns about lender disclosures, you may want to speak with an attorney.
-Get a free legal evaluation from a real estate attorney for some peace of mind.
+When you buy a home, you'll spend plenty of time signing documents and filling out forms and may not fully understand everything to which you're signing.
+If you have questions or concerns about RESPA, the good gaith estimate, or the HUD-1 form, you may want to speak with an experienced real estate attorney near you.